• Skip to primary navigation

 To that end, I have had Kimmie write a little about her experience as well.
 The recipe is one I have shared before and will link here again, but I want you to take from this post, is the experience.

-“My mom and I made Halloween cookies.
+“My mom and I made Halloween cookies with royal icing.
 I think the cookies were yummy!
 They were sugar cookies.
 There were spider webs, pumpkins, ghosts, and vampires too.
 They were fun to make!
 The icing was the best part of all!
 I love making cookies!
 I wrote this post for my Grammy.
 Happy Halloween!”
 Kimmie

 Tips for making royal icing Halloween cookies: